SAP-samples/teched2025-DA262/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to...Enabling clean core development with SAP HANA Cloud and SAP Build Code.

 ## Requirements